 Acoustic Neuroma Symptoms

-Symptoms can be associated with the size of the tumor but this is not always the case.
+Symptoms of vestibular schwannoma can be associated with the size of the tumor but this is not always the case.
 Many patients experience few symptoms even with a large tumor.
 Small tumors are defined at 2 centimeters or less, medium tumors are between 2 and 4 centimeters, and large tumors are over 4 centimeters.
 Smaller tumors are often associated with few symptoms, while large compressive tumors can be life threatening.

 Acoustic neuromas arise from the balance or vestibular nerves in an area called the cerebellopontine angle.
 The tumors often occur in the internal auditory canal, which contains the facial nerve, the cochlear or auditory nerve, and the two balance or vestibular nerves.
 Larger tumors project inward from the internal auditory canal and displace the adjacent cerebellum and brainstem.

-Although acoustic neuromas arise from the balance nerve, patients rarely have severe dizziness but may experience unsteadiness.
+Although acoustic neuromas emerge from the balance nerve, patients rarely have severe dizziness but may experience unsteadiness.
 The most common symptom of acoustic neuroma is single-sided hearing loss and fullness often associated with tinnitus or head noise.
 Unless the tumor very large, it rarely affects the facial nerve or facial expressions.